jhanley634/dojo-blackboard/ReadMe.md

 That will create a venv virtual environment in your home directory, and run the app within that environment.
 Now it's available to your browser using a localhost URL.
+Another two targets you might care to try out are `make lint test`.

 Next step is to jump into the development [process](docs/).

 ----

-This codebase is frequently tested under [linux](https://ubuntu.com) and MacOS.
+This codebase is frequently tested under [linux](https://ubuntu.com) and macOS.
 It is designed to work on all posix systems, including windows WSL 2.
 Please [report](https://github.com/jhanley634/dojo-blackboard/issues)
 any rough edges you may encounter.